Collaborative Authoring and Item Management

 Maintaining an easily accessible “Item History” that documents edits made and reviews performed -- can be crucial to defending the fairness of your assessment development processes.
 Questionmark records each version of an item as well as comments as items are changed.
 Item version history can also be helpful during the review process to understand what edits were made, when the edits were made and who made the edits.
-There is also a “track changes” capability that allows you to easily see the changes made between versions – and a “rollback” function to discard edits and roll back to a previous version of an item.
+You can compare two revisions side-by-side to examine what changes were made -- and you can use the “rollback” function to discard edits and roll back to a previous version of an item.

 Involving subject matter experts (SMEs) in the item authoring process can be vital to ensuring valid content.
 Within Questionmark’s authoring tools, you can provide SMEs access to just the content – specific folders of items -- that they need to work on… no more, no less.
 You can assign varying levels of permissions to authors and reviewers based on what their role will be in the process.